noamraph/nix-pills/pills/20-basic-dependencies-and-hooks.md

 # Basic Dependencies and Hooks

 Welcome to the 20th Nix pill.
-In the previous [19th](19-fundamentals-of-stdenv.md) pill we introduced Nixpkgs\' stdenv, including `setup.sh` script, `default-builder.sh` helper script, and `stdenv.mkDerivation` builder.
-We focused on how stdenv is put together, and how it\'s used, and a bit about the phases of `genericBuild`.
+In the previous [19th](19-fundamentals-of-stdenv.md) pill we introduced Nixpkgs' stdenv, including `setup.sh` script, `default-builder.sh` helper script, and `stdenv.mkDerivation` builder.
+We focused on how stdenv is put together, and how it's used, and a bit about the phases of `genericBuild`.

-This time, we\'ll focus on the interaction of packages built with `stdenv.mkDerivation`.
+This time, we'll focus on the interaction of packages built with `stdenv.mkDerivation`.
 Packages need to depend on each other, of course.
 For this we have `buildInputs` and `propagatedBuildInputs` attributes.
-We\'ve also found that dependencies sometimes need to influence their dependents in ways the dependents can\'t or shouldn\'t predict.
+We've also found that dependencies sometimes need to influence their dependents in ways the dependents can't or shouldn't predict.
 For this we have setup hooks and env hooks.
 Together, these 4 concepts support almost all build-time package interactions.